 - Fields like “headline” and “hero-image” contain most of the information for the header card

-- Each story is divided into multiple cards, which is further divided into story elements.
+- Each story is divided into multiple cards, which are further divided into story elements.
 The story elements together form the body of the story.

-For the more information on the APIs, please see the Story API
+For more information on the APIs, please see the Story API

-Story type are predefined templates which can be used to write articles of various domains ranging from photo blogs, listicles, video stories, blogs etc. Story types give a definite structure and a “starting point” to authors when they start writing a story.
+Story types are predefined templates that can be used to write articles of various domains ranging from photo blogs, listicles, video stories, blogs, etc. Story types give a definite structure and a “starting point” to authors when they start writing a story.
 They also help in predictive analytics.
 Data can be derived and studied based on audience engagement on various story types for different domains, for example, a photo story on wildlife may get higher engagement than a text story.

-A story type may give subtle hints to the behaviour of the story.
-For example, a live-blog may choose to auto update every 30 seconds.
+A story type may give subtle hints to the behavior of the story.
+For example, a live-blog may choose to auto-update every 30 seconds.

 The list of templates are available can be managed here: .

-Sections are the primary grouping for stories, and very similar to categories in other CMSes.
-Each section will also have it’s own page, which is generated from the collection attached to the section.
-Sections can be nested within other sections, to build a tree like structure of sections.
+Sections are the primary grouping for stories and are very similar to categories in other CMSes.
+Each section will also have its page, which is generated from the collection attached to the section.
+Sections can be nested within other sections, to build a tree-like structure of sections.

 Sections must be created before stories are created, and can be managed here: .

-The first section of a story is refered to as the primary section, and will be the one that appears in the canonical URL of the story.
-If multidomain support is enabled for your account, then the story will be a part of the domain the primary section (or it’s parent) is linked to.
+The first section of a story is referred to as the primary section and will be the one that appears in the canonical URL of the story.
+If multidomain support is enabled for your account, then the story will be a part of the domain the primary section (or its parent) is linked to.

 Tags, and the related SEO configuration can be managed from here: .